 - Plan to arrive at your scheduled time for each infusion.
-You will spend approximately 15-30 minutes preparing for the infusion (completing questionnaires, physical exam, obtaining vital signs, sit down with one of the Revitalist Providers, getting an IV catheter placed).
+You will spend approximately 15-30 minutes preparing for the infusion (completing questionnaires, a physical exam, obtaining vital signs, sitting down with one of the Revitalist Providers, getting an IV catheter placed).

 - Part of your infusion experience will also involve creating a peaceful and relaxing environment tailored to your sensory preferences (lighting, aromatherapy, noise-canceling headphones and/or music of your choice, and an adjustable recliner).

 - Wear comfortable, loose clothing.
 Your shirt sleeves should be able to roll up above the elbow to allow a small IV catheter to be placed for the infusion.